wp-plugins/active-directory-integration/readme.txt

 * show selected AD attributes (see above) in user profile
 * tool for testing with detailed debug informations
 * enable/disable password changes for local (non AD) WP users
 * set users local WordPress password on first and/or on every successfull login
-* WordPress 3 compatibility, including *Multisite*
+* WordPress 3 compatibility, including *Multisite* (work in progress)
+* **NEW**: SyncBack - write changed "Additional User Attributes" back to Active Directory if you want.
+* **NEW**: Bulk Import - import and update users from Active Directory, for example by cron job.
+* **NEW**: Support for multiple account suffixes.
+* **NEW**: Using LDAP_OPT_NETWORK_TIMEOUT (default 5 seconds) to fall back to local authorization when your Active Directory Server is unreachable.

 *Active Directory Integration* is based upon Jonathan Marc Bearak's [Active Directory Authentication](http://wordpress.org/extend/plugins/active-directory-authentication/) and Scott Barnett's [adLDAP](http://adldap.sourceforge.net/), a very useful PHP class.